It’s a sweeping claim to make. But here I am, sticking my neck out.

 - How can it still hold its own when more than half the companies and the brands mentioned in it either no longer exist or have merged into other entities?

-- When you have rent-a-dozen marketing guru types available handy on YouTube, why take the pains to read a 3-decade old book?
+- When you have rent-a-dozen marketing guru types available handy on YouTube, why take the pains to read a four-decade old book?

 The following will explain why I so highly recommend this book:

 #1.
 Positioning still matters

 Trout and Ries defined positioning as, “The process you follow to differentiate your product in the mind of the prospect.”
 Don’t focus on the product or the competition, focus on the mind of the prospect.
 That’s exactly where most marketing battles are won or lost.

 For the brands struggling to steer out of the sea of sameness, positioning could be the manna from heaven.

 The moot question is how to do it?
 How to carve your own niche amidst all the communication overkill of the present day?

 Well, the answer is you position your brand in the mind of your prospect so that it stands for something.
 Most brands choose to chase the market leader, fail to define their niche and over the long run, end up as also-rans.

 Unless you are the market leader, your brand needs positioning.